Nursing clinical handover

 • Introduction

-This guideline should be read in conjunction with the Clinical Handover procedure.
+This guideline should be read in conjunction with the RCH Policies and Procedure: Clinical handover procedure.
 The purpose of this guideline is to provide nurses across the campus with a structured approach for the safe communication of clinical handover.

 Structured clinical handovers are effective in decreasing communication errors within healthcare and are linked to improved patient safety and quality of care.
 Clinical handover is particularly important during transitions of care when there is an increased risk of communication errors impacting patient care.